George Hawkins (politician)

-Early life
+Early life and family

 Hawkins was born on 15 May 1946 in the Auckland suburb of Mt Eden.
+He has two brothers.

 He attended Dominion Road Primary School, Mount Albert Grammar School (1960–1963) and then Auckland Teachers' College.
-Before entering politics, he was a teacher and had also been a photographer for the Auckland Star newspaper.
+Before entering politics, he was an art teacher at Rosehill College and had also been a photographer for the Auckland Star newspaper.
 He later became a company director.